hi-rustin/hi-rustin.rs/_posts/2024-02-01-feedback-on-cargo-info.md

 ---
-title: 'pre-RFC: cargo-info for everyone'
+title: 'Feedback on `cargo-info` to prepare it for merging'
 layout: post

 categories: post